 While this is not a major knock against living on a golf course, having your backyard act as a backdrop for sport on a course likely to see a lot of use is something not everyone wants to be a part of.
 Having toys strewn about the yard or not having it manicured to the point of the neighbors will likely draw the eye of some and while that is certainly not an earth-shattering dilemma, it is a concern for some who don’t want to have as many eyeballs on their home as a golf course provides.

 Permeating Nature of Golf

 For those in your family not enamored with golf, living on a golf course can be a difficult prospect given the tendency for a neighborhood that features a golf course to keep it a constant topic of conversation and debate.
 It should come as no surprise that a home whose backyard rests against a fairway would become such a lightning rod for the sport, so it is certainly not possible to claim surprise on this feature of the neighborhood.

 Putting it in Perspective

 These are very minor drawbacks when it comes to the benefits afforded by living on a golf course like the communal nature the golf course can help encourage and the beautiful scenery a well-manicured course provides.
-For those that have a desire to live on a golf course, these issues are simply part of the experience and while there may be a few extra eyeballs on the backyard or a few extra conversations about golf on the driveway, those simply come with the package of living on a golf course.
+For those that have the desire to live on a golf course, these issues are simply part of the experience and while there may be a few extra eyeballs in the backyard or a few extra conversations about golf on the driveway, those simply come with the package of living on a golf course.

 As you evaluate whether a move to a golf course property is right for your family, it is prudent to at least explore the negative aspects of doing so in any conversation you have with your family.
-As with many aspects of life, playing a bit of a devil’s advocate at times can be useful to the decision making process and can ultimately produce a better overall feeling at the outcome of the debate.
+As with many aspects of life, playing a bit of a devil’s advocate at times can be useful to the decision-making process and can ultimately produce a better overall feeling at the outcome of the debate.
 These slights may be minor, but they do exist and should be talked about freely in light of any golf course property decision.